-General enquiries should be directed in the first instance to the Course Administrator at the email address above, who can redirect the query to the Admissions Tutor if needed.
-The course is represented at Postgraduate Open Days throughout the year for candidates interested in applying.
+General enquiries should be directed in the first instance to the Course Administrator at the email address above, who can redirect the query to the Course Director if needed.
+For candidates interested in applying, the course is represented at Postgraduate Open Days throughout the year.
 Please check the University website for details of the next scheduled open day.

-The core purpose of this course is to train skilled clinical psychologists who can function effectively in a range of social, cultural, and organisational environments; show self-awareness of their personal and professional development and the implications for clinical practice; and demonstrate an active engagement with service users' and carers' views and priorities.
+The core purpose of this course is to train skilled clinical psychologists who can function effectively in a range of social, cultural, and organisational environments.
+Through training, we hope that trainees will develop self-awareness and engage fully in their personal and professional development.
+As a clinical learning community, we further seek to demonstrate an active engagement with service users and carers in every aspect of the course.

-An important strand running through the curriculum is the impact of society and context upon psychological wellbeing, and we attempt to ensure that issues of difference and diversity are fully addressed.
-We encourage our trainees to be alert to the changing health needs of the population, the NHS, and the research base that informs their clinical practice.
-We also encourage trainees to be mindful of power differences within professional relationships.
+An equally important strand running through the curriculum is the impact of community and context upon psychological wellbeing.
+We attempt to ensure that issues of difference and diversity are fully addressed and encourage our trainees to be alert to the changing health needs of the local population and the NHS, as well as the research base that informs their clinical practice.
+We encourage trainees to be mindful of power differences within professional relationships.
 We highly value service user and carer perspectives, and the active role service users/carers can play in the planning and development of services.

-The course's strategic vision is to have a reputation as a nationally and internationally recognised provider of high quality learning and development opportunities in clinical psychology practice, which provides professionally registered clinical psychologists who make a substantial contribution to the psychological wellbeing of people living in the region.
 Our curriculum is designed to develop clinicians who can draw on a broad range of psychological models and theories to inform their clinical work and who have the confidence to use a variety of research methods appropriate to clinical questions.
-There is also a focus on the development of leadership skills throughout the course, including service evaluation work in partnership with our NHS Trusts.
+There is also a focus on the development of leadership skills throughout the course, including service evaluation work in partnership with your employing NHS Trusts.

 The University operates equal opportunities policies and we operate within the parameters of the Equality Act 2010.
-If you have specific health requirements or learning needs, you are welcome to contact the Admissions Tutor for discussion before application.
-Every effort is taken to make reasonable adjustments in partnership with Staffordshire University Disability Support Service.
+If you have specific health requirements or learning needs, you are welcome to contact the Admissions Tutor for discussion before application, so that we can ensure that every effort is taken to make reasonable adjustments in partnership with Staffordshire University Disability Support Service.

 We recruit to the values of the NHS Constitution.
 This influences our selection criteria and especially the values we are seeking to be demonstrated in both your application and interview, which we view as essential in any individual involved in working with service users.

+The Academic Director oversees the taught elements of the course.
 Academic teaching consists of workshops, lectures, seminars, and online learning.
 It covers a broad range of topics in psychology, providing the knowledge base for practice and training in clinical, professional, therapeutic, and research skills.
-Teaching in Years 1 and 2 is closely linked with the competencies that are assessed on placements, whilst teaching in Year 3 focuses more on specialist skills.
+Teaching in Years 1 and 2 is closely linked with the competences that are assessed on placements, whilst teaching in Year 3 focuses more on specialist skills.
 Attendance at all teaching sessions is compulsory.
+The Academic Director ensures that the overall teaching programme, and its assessment reflects the BPS competency framework for Clinical Psychologists, the Staffordshire University standards for level 8 (doctorate) learning and the HCPC standards.
 Teaching is provided by Course staff supported by the Department of Psychology at Staffordshire University, and by Clinical Psychologists and Service Users from the course area and beyond.